 From my own experience, a mudroom is such an all-purpose room, I’ve practically transformed mine into a mini greenhouse.
 I can’t fill the rest of the house with plants so the mudroom is practically sort of a nursery.

-Hydroponics Indoor Gardening
+5. Hydroponics Indoor Gardening

 Hydroponics is an unconventional approach to vegetable gardening.
 But if you don’t want the mess of soil indoors, you can try and grow vegetables and fruits in an aquatic system.
 Find more about hydroponics here.

-Indoor Container Gardening
+6. Indoor Container Gardening

 If sunlight is insufficient in a window, they can be moved under grow lights.
 Even fruit trees like lemon can be grown and planted in containers and make great indoor plants.

-What Crops To Grow In An Indoor Winter Garden
+What Crops to Grow in an Indoor Winter Garden

 Fruits and vegetables to grow indoors in winter are plenty, in fact, you’d run out of space when you try to plant them all.
 Check these plants you can grow indoors and more plant ideas as you read on.

-Kitchen Vegetable Scraps
+1. Kitchen Vegetable Scraps

-For you gardening beginners out there, I totally suggest this gardening experiment you can do in winter.
+For the gardening beginners out there, you can try this gardening experiment you can do in winter.
 The sight of growing things with so much as putting a lettuce stump in a basin of water will surprise you.

-Indoor Herb Garden
+2. Indoor Herb Garden

 Herbs are probably the most foolproof vegetables when it comes to indoor gardening.
 Perennial herbs such as lavender and rosemary are cold hardy but your favorite basil should be safe indoors if you want a winter supply.

-A Salsa Garden
+4. A Salsa Garden

 Although tomatoes and peppers are commonly summer plants, they’ve been forced to grow beyond the season.
 Why not, when they’re better fresh?
 Growing pepper much like growing tomatoes in containers is viable.

-It’s no secret, mushrooms are in season in the cold fall to early spring season.
+It’s no secret, mushrooms are in season in the cold fall to the early spring season.
 They’re the best vegetables to grow in the winter season when no light is needed to grow them.

 What’s great with saving seeds in the fall harvest is how some seeds can be grown into tasty vegetables or sprouts in as early as three days.
 Mung bean sprouts are some of my favorites but you can also sprout alfalfa, peas, lentil, and radish for fresh vegetables in winter.